wakingrufus/website/src/main/resources/fail-agile.md

 - formalized in VSM, a non-taylorist management model

 ### Relationships
-the most efficient and effective method of conveying information to and within a development team is face to face conversation
+>  The most efficient and effective method of conveying information to and within a development team is face to face conversation

-### Hierarchy
-the best architectures, requirements, and designs emerge from self organizing teams

 ### Planning